TLS inspection

 Important

-• If you use a subordinate CA (intermediate CA), the native Certificate Manager in Windows does not install all CAs in a certificate chain file at once.
+• If you use a certificate that references a subordinate CA (intermediate CA), the native Certificate Manager in Windows does not install all CAs in a certificate chain file at once.
 It installs only the first CA in the file.
-In this scenario, you must manually split each CA content block (from -----BEGIN CERTIFICATE----- to -----END CERTIFICATE-----) into a separate file and then install each file.
+In this scenario, you must manually split each CA content block into a separate file and then install each file.

-• To split the certificate, open the downloaded and unzipped certificate file in a text editor, cut the content block from -----BEGIN CERTIFICATE----- to -----END CERTIFICATE-----, paste it into a new file, and rename the file to end with .crt.
+• Split the certificate by opening the downloaded and unzipped certificate file in a text editor, cutting the content block from -----BEGIN CERTIFICATE----- to -----END CERTIFICATE-----, and saving it as a new file with a .crt extension.

-1. Install the certificate: Right-click the certificate file, click Install Certificate, and then follow these steps:
+1. Install the certificate: Right-click the certificate file and click Install Certificate.
+Then, follow these steps:

 1